terminalpp/terminalpp/CONTRIBUTING.md

 ## Bugs

-For reporting bugs, please use the issue tracker at Bitbucket.
+For reporting bugs, please use the issue tracker at GitHub.
 Make sure that the issue is minimal and reproducible, i.e. provide set of steps that recreate the bug.
 Make sure to specify the platform used in detail.

 For bugfixes, please use pull requests.